Dryburgh Abbey: Abbey endowments

 Unlike the situation at nearby Melrose Abbey with its royal patronage, Hugh de Morville, although a very wealthy noble, could not endow Dryburgh on the same scale as that of a monarch.
 However, it seems that King David I of Scotland was not unsympathetic to the monastery; it is recorded in a charter that as well as confirming various donations from de Morville's wife, Beatrice de Beauchamp, the king allowed the abbey to take freely, timber from his forests for the building work.
-Hugh gave the lands of Dryburgh containing the forests, grasslands and accompanying waters; the fishings from Berwick; the churches with their lands at Mertoun and Channelkirk in his lordship of Lauderdale and Asby in Westmoreland; and the earnings from the mills of Saltoun and Lauder.
+Hugh gave the lands of Dryburgh containing the forests, grasslands and accompanying waters; the fishings from Berwick; the churches with their lands at Mertoun and Channelkirk in his lordship of Lauderdale and Asby in Westmorland; and the earnings from the mills of Saltoun and Lauder.
 Beatrice gave the income from the church at Bozeat, Northamptonshire to the abbey as well as lands at Roxburgh that she bought solely for subsequent donation.

 Hugh, in around 1162, like some other magnates of the period, turned his back on worldly affairs and entered the abbey-church, adopting the habit of the canons.
-He gave his elder son, Richard, his large Scottish estates while his younger son, Hugh, received those in England.
+He gave his elder son, Richard, his large Scottish estates, while his younger son, Hugh, received those in England.
 Hugh, the senior, died at Dryburgh Abbey that same year.
+In 1164, Dryburgh yielded Colmslie and adjacent woodland between the Leader and Gala Waters to Melrose Abbey.

-Following Hugh's death, his son Richard carried on as patron to the abbey.
+Following Hugh's death, his son Richard continued as patron to the abbey.
 However, in c.
-1170 he founded the hospital of St Leonard near his castle at Lauder and then sometime between 1169 and 1187, the abbey of Kilwinning in the lordship of Cunningham.
+1170 he founded the hospital of St Leonard near his castle at Lauder and then, sometime between 1169 and 1187, the abbey of Kilwinning in the lordship of Cunningham.
 Although Kilwinning Abbey was built on a grand scale, it was inadequately provided for and so Richard ensured that some of the expense of its construction and upkeep was met from his holdings in Lauderdale; indeed a long-running argument broke out between Kilwinning and Dryburgh over the former's share of the tithes from the church of Lauder.
 Richard de Morville's establishment of this second monastery ensured that both establishments would remain in a state of relative poverty.

 Daughter houses

-Dryburgh Abbey, despite this underfunding, managed to attract a continuous flow of novices to bolster the number of canons, so much so that by the closing years of the 12th century the abbey was overcrowded necessitating the establishment of colonies.
-John de Courcy, the earl of Ulster installed a colony at Carrickfergus and a second at Drumcross but neither flourished in the longer term and this is put down more to the constant political convulsions throughout 13th century Ulster rather than any problems at the motherhouse.
+Despite underfunding, Dryburgh Abbey attracted a continuous flow of novices to bolster the number of canons, so much so that by the closing years of the 12th century the abbey was overcrowded, necessitating the establishment of colonies.
+John de Courcy, the earl of Ulster installed a colony at Carrickfergus.
+A second at Drumcross, but neither flourished.
+This is attributed more to the constant political convulsions throughout 13th-century Ulster rather than any problems at the motherhouse.